syncfusion-content/uwp-docs/uwp/Ribbon/Getting-Started.md

 ## Add Ribbon Tab

-SfRibbon control accept RibbonTab as children.The following code example illustrates on how to add RibbonTab
+The SfRibbon control accepts RibbonTab as children.
+The following code example illustrates how to add a RibbonTab.

 {% tabs %}